lakshyakalia/BootcampSep2019/ExamPortal/README.md

 * [jQuery] - Used to in frontend script
 * [SendGrid]- Used to send e-mail to faculty and student

-### Installation

-Install the dependencies and start the
 ### contributors
 * Ashish Rawat
 * Ashish Chopra